Definition of Purchase Money Loan

 FHA Purchase Money loans

 The second most common type of purchase money loan is FHA.
-The minimum down payment requirement for an FHA loan is very low, presently 3.5% of the sales price.
+The minimum down payment requirement for an FHA loan is very low, presently 3.5 percent of the sales price.
 Some states offer secondary financing to help with the down payment and closing costs so a borrower can effectively put down zero.
 FHA loans are insured by the Federal Housing Administration, governed by Housing and Urban Development.

 An investor cannot obtain an FHA loan.
 All FHA loans are granted to borrowers who will occupy the property.

 The third common type of purchase money loan is VA, available to active- and non-active military and their spouses under certain circumstances.
 VA stands for Veterans Affairs.

 A VA loan is typically zero down, but again, a borrower is able to put down any amount.
 VA loans are guaranteed by the government.
 Borrowers are restricted from paying certain fees in a VA transaction, and the VA requires a clear pest completion.